 Geomorphology has a very visual subject matter that has long offered aesthetic inspiration for artists (e.g. painters, sculptors, batique makers, poets and even musicians) but these artistic activities are rarely truly collaborative, with the return benefits to geomorphology commonly being unclear.
 Despite rapid development of science-art collaborations, therefore, the discipline is effectively invisible, limiting its promotion as an active, relevant science among a wider public.

-Aims: The Visualising Geomorphology Working Group’s (WG) remit will be to promote the science of geomorphology through engagement with the arts (broadly defined), and therefore raise the profile of the BSG.
+Aims: The Visualising Geomorphology Working Group’s (WG) remit was to promote the science of geomorphology through engagement with the arts (broadly defined), and therefore raise the profile of the BSG.

 Specific, interrelated questions include historical, contemporary and forward-looking aspects of geomorphology-art relations: